YOUNG, GIFTED, & BLACK™ (YGB) ENTREPRENEURIAL AWARDS

-The YGB Awards program started out as a marketing idea to help attract business back to the Blue Mahoe Restaurant in NYC which was one of top Caribbean establishments in the late 1980's & 1990's.
+The YGB ENTREPRENEURIAL AWARDS program started out as a marketing idea to help attract business back to the Blue Mahoe Restaurant in NYC which was one of top Caribbean establishments in the late 1980's & 1990's.
 The marketing campaign was directed towards attracting new customers to patronize the establishment. which business partners Carl Gray - President & CEO of The NetLinkz Group, Inc & Kenny 'Suga Bear' Groves of Word of Mouth Entertainment both thought that was a good method of getting an audience by creating a weekly event titled 'One Luv Wednesdays'.

 Each week a special tribute or emphasis was placed on key individuals to honor during Black History Month: